FREQUENTLY ASKED Questions

 + Do you work with adults?

-YES of course!
-We work with adults and young adults as well as children.
-Even though art is commonly thought of as something for kids, it is a very effective and enjoyable approach to therapy for all ages.
+Absolutely!
+Even though art is commonly thought of as something for kids, it is a very effective and enjoyable approach for all ages.

 + But I’m not an artist; I never draw!